akshayprasad/Python_basics/README.md

 print(myobjectx.variable) //prints blah
 ```

-<h4>You can create multiple different objects that are of the same class(have the same variables and functions defined).
-However, each object contains independent copies of the variables defined in the class. </h4>
+<p>You can create multiple different objects that are of the same class(have the same variables and functions defined).
+However, each object contains independent copies of the variables defined in the class. </p>

 ```js
 class MyClass: